 -Listen to music that reminds you of a certain travel experience.

 -Eat a comfort food that you haven’t had in many years.

--Open up an old chest (hand-me-downs, trophies, ballet shoes, etc.).
+-Open up a random chest (hand-me-downs trophies, ballet shoes, baby clothes, etc).
 See if you can dig up the physical manifestations of hobbies, affiliations and relationships that have been important to you.

 -Organize any official papers you may have containing birth, death, and marriage information for various generations.

 -Write a letter to future generations offering these lessons on how to live life.